containrrr/watchtower/docs/arguments.md

              Default: false
 ```

-## Remove attached volumes
+## Remove anonymous volumes
-Removes attached volumes after updating.
-When this flag is specified, watchtower will remove all attached volumes from the container before restarting with a new image.
-Use this option to force new volumes to be populated as containers are updated.
+Removes anonymous volumes after updating.
+When this flag is specified, watchtower will remove all anonymous volumes from the container before restarting with a new image.
+Named volumes will not be removed!

 ```text
             Argument: --remove-volumes